Grants Management for Investigators

 Audience: Principal investigators who have previously attended an in-person workshop

 After the initial attendance at an in-person workshop, all principal investigators are required to renew their training every four years by either completing the online refresher or attending the in-person workshop.
 The online refresher highlights compliance requirements, new federal and state regulations, and recent changes to research infrastructure and policy.
 The material is organized into required and optional modules, each just a few minutes long.
 The entire course will take no more than forty-five minutes.
 An attestation page becomes available after all required modules have been viewed.
 Once you have completed this course, the records are routed from Professional and Organizational Development (POD) to MyResearch Training Transcript (MRTT).
 It takes between two weeks to a month for your GMI completion record to show up in MRTT (the UW doesn’t have the systems to do this in real-time).
 Once you have completed the course know that the GMI completion records are in the system and will not hinder grant activity.

 The GMI workshop is designed to help with the fiscal aspects of managing grants.
 It helps ensure an understanding of the grant process and stay up to date with changes to that process.
 The workshop covers the entire grant life cycle, which includes

 - Developing a proposal

 - Managing resources

 - Closing the grant

-FGM is jointly sponsored by the Office of the Provost and the Office of Financial Management.
-The workshop is coordinated by Professional & Organizational Development, part of UW Human Resources.
+GMI is jointly sponsored by the Office of the Provost and the Office of Financial Management.
+This course is coordinated by Professional & Organizational Development and the Office of Research.

-Principal investigators at UW are required to attend FGM.
-Other UW employees may also attend an in-person workshop when space permits, and the online training workshop is open to all.
+Principal investigators at UW are required to attend GMI.
+Other UW employees may also attend an in-person workshop when space permits.

 UW staff and faculty who may benefit from the workshop include: